Loft Conversion Plumbing

 New radiators will be needed for the addition of central heating which may mean that your existing boiler will need upgrading.

-The new water pipes to service the central heating and bathroom facilities (if needed) need to be installed before the floor and walls are covered.
+The new water pipes to service the central heating and en-suite bathroom facilities (if needed) need to be installed before the floor and walls are covered.

 An exception of course is if you plan to use ‘boxed-in’ surface pipes.
-But if you are putting in new floors and ceilings anyway the plumbing (and electric’s) may as well be hidden nice and tidily away.
+But if you are putting in new floors and ceilings anyway the plumbing and electric’s may as well be hidden nice and tidily away.

 A professional plumber will be able to tell you before any work begins exactly how, or if, your current system will need upgrading and, even if you will be doing some of the work yourself, any work on your gas supply must be carried out by a registered fitter.